Chapter 4. Working With Oracle HCTS

 Custom Test Plan

-To run the other tests, click the Advanced Test button and then click the Custom Test Plan tab.
+To run the other tests, click the Optional Test button and then click the Custom Test Plan tab.
 Select the test that you want to run from the drop-down list .
 Click the Start button.

 The Custom Test Plan feature provides an interface for creating test plans which may provide additional failure diagnostics information.
 Custom Test Plan results are not valid for HCL submission.